-To effectively address current and emerging agricultural issues, the Agricultural Research Program primarily uses its resources to support the development of any of the six program initiative areas identified in Goal 1.
+To effectively address current and emerging agricultural issues, the Agricultural Research Program primarily uses its resources to support the development of any of the four research priorities.
 This is accomplished through providing faculty developmental support and resources, and by supporting the development of beginning researchers through mentoring by department chairs or other senior faculty.

 The ARP supports individual faculty, departmental and CAES program development by directing the use of Evans-Allen funding to develop lines of research and "track records" of publishing and measurable scientific and practical impact.
 Through this approach, the ARP uses Evans-Allen funds to not only implement a research program that addresses agricultural issues, but also one that increases the capacity to continue and expand promising research initiatives.
 Evans-Allen funds are expected to be used for seed and development projects leading to successful funding from sources other than Evans-Allen funds.